Update by user Sep 09, 2017

 I do have to say that my salesman Troy is Awesome and Pat in customer service is making an effort to satisfy his client.
 I think if this is explained properly to the manufacture they would cover it under warranty.

-Review about: Forest River Rv.
+Product or Service Mentioned: Forest River Rv.

 Reason of review: Poor customer service.